By Jayne Pletser

 It was fitting that the IB was represented at a congress that appealed “to all responsible for educational policies” and where participants were urged ‘to take action in order to encourage participation and success in education; to provide inclusive learning support; to respect and value differences; and to promote open communities, where successful learning is possible for all of our children and young people’ (LEES, 2015).

 Aligned to LEE statement 2015, the IB is committed to ‘addressing all forms of exclusion and marginalization, disparities and inequalities in access, participation and learning outcomes … to ensure that the United Nations’ Education for All agenda really is about ‘all’’ (LEES, 2015) and promoting the development of inclusive schools.
-We have developed a range of resources to help IB World Schools with this challenge – schools can find them by following this path on the Online Curriculum Centre (OCC)>Support areas>The IB continuum of international education>inclusive education>special educational needs.
+We have developed a range of resources to help IB World Schools with this challenge – schools can find them by following this path on the programme resource centre>Support areas>The IB continuum of international education>inclusive education>special educational needs.

 It is encouraging that the efforts of the IB —to promote equity, access and participation—is in harmony with what I heard during the congress.
 And I appeal to all IB World Schools to strive to make this a reality in their own school communities.